-The Department of Physics and University College, in conjunction with Washington University’s Center for Quantum Sensors, will sponsor a series of public lectures in Fall 2020, to be held at 10 a.m. on Saturday mornings.
-The lecture series begins on October 3rd and ends on October 24th.
-All lectures will be held on Zoom.
+The Department of Physics will sponsor a series of public lectures in Fall 2022, to be held at 10:00 am on Saturday mornings.
+The lecture series will be in Crow Hall and on Zoom beginning October 15 through November 5.
 The Zoom link will be sent via email to our email list before each lecture.
-Those wishing to join the email list should email a request to email@example.com.
-You should download the Zoom app to your computer, tablet or phone before the first lecture to make sure Zoom is working correctly.
-These lectures, which are free and open to the public, will be presented by world renowned experts in quantum foundations, materials, and technology and are tailored for the general public.
-More information may be obtained from Mary Sullivan (firstname.lastname@example.org, 314-935-6276) or Zohar Nussinov.
+To join the email list, please email a request to firstname.lastname@example.org.
+Please download the Zoom app to your computer, tablet, or phone before the first lecture to make sure Zoom is working correctly.
+These lectures, which are free and open to the public, will be presented by faculty members of the Physics Department of Washington University and are tailored for the general public.

 UPCOMING SATURDAY SCIENCE LECTURES